palant/palant.info/content/articles/what-would-you-risk-for-free-honey/index.md

 What you get is once again the Abstract Syntax Tree (AST) of some JavaScript code.
 The lengthy chunks of JavaScript code are for example categorizing the pages of a shop, determining what kind of logic should apply to these.
 And the sandboxing is once again ineffective, with the code being provided access to jQuery for example.

 So here is a mechanism, providing the server with a simple way to run arbitrary JavaScript code on any website it likes, immediately after the page loads and with sufficient obfuscation that nobody will notice anything odd.
-Missing accomplished?
+Mission accomplished?

 ## Taking over the extension